dizzyf00d/dizzyf00d.github.io/_posts/2023-03-02-a-dive-into-wayland-compositors.md

 ---
 layout: post
-title: A Deep Dive into Wayland Compositors
+title: A Dive into Wayland Compositors
 description: What are Wayland Compositors
 summary: A blog post to inform users on what Wayland Compositors are.
 tags: linux wayland
 ---

-# A Deep Dive into Wayland Compositors
 Wayland is a communication protocol that specifies the interaction between a display server and its clients.
 A display server using the Wayland protocol is known as a Wayland compositor, as it also performs the task of a compositing window manager.

 ## Top Wayland Compositors